Mariutoto/Streamlit-App/README_DEPLOY.txt

 Troubleshooting
 - "python is not recognized": Install Python from https://www.python.org/downloads/ and ensure "Add Python to PATH" is checked during installation.
-- "Failed building wheel" or install errors: Update pip (`python -m pip install --upgrade pip`) and retry run_app.bat.
+- "Failed building wheel" or install errors: Update pip (`python -m pip install --upgrade pip`) and retry the install step.
 Corporate proxies may require additional pip configuration.
 - Outlook automation errors: Ensure Outlook is installed, running, and a profile/mailbox is configured.
 You can still use the non-Outlook input modes.